TheFenrisLycaon/Tyr/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in Flow Dashboard.
+Thanks for your interest in Tyr.
 All forms of contribution are welcome, from issue reports to PRs.

 * We use node.js v3 for development and testing.